on April 1, 2022 (last modified on December 14, 2022) • 20 minute read

 The first step to getting the most out of Shopify reporting is not what you might think.

 Rather than trying to remember or go back to check the reports in your eCommerce dashboard, you can automate Shopify reporting and improve your online store monitoring with data visualization.
-Once you set up Databox, you can track conversion rates, engagement, and performance trends at a glance.
+Once you set up ecommerce reporting software like Databox, you can track conversion rates, engagement, and performance trends at a glance.
 The visualizations are automatically updated as new information is collected.
 This results in a continuous, data-driven approach to improving and optimizing your store.

 Sign up for free and see how fast your online business will improve.